havanyoga/havanyoga.github.io/weighted-blankets.md

 ---
-title: "Weighted Blankets"
+layout: page
-permalink: "/weighted-blankets/"
+title: "Weighted blankets"
-layout: group
+permalink: /weighted-blankets/
 ---

 Discover our curated collection of **weighted blankets** designed to help reduce anxiety, promote deeper sleep, and bring calm to your nights.
 These products are ideal for anyone seeking comfort and gentle pressure therapy.